What You Need to Know About Sustainability Reporting

-The talks did begin upbeat and hopeful, as those in attendance shared their experiences as well as discoveries.
-Yours truly thought this was pretty cool!
-Where it took a turn, was as I heard from those who held sustainability titled roles in their companies explain that they reached the limits of what they were able to achieve.
+The talks began upbeat and hopeful, as those in attendance shared their experiences and discoveries.
+I genuinely thought that this part was pretty cool!
+Where it took a turn however, was when I heard from those who’ve held sustainability-titled roles in their respective companies.
+As they explained it, they had pretty much reached the limits of what they were able to achieve.

-As they communicated their challenges and revelations, the consensus grew that the companies that were already thinking about sustainability had attempted what they could, and gained what they could, and were now waiting for potential regulation to determine the next course of action.
-One speaker put it bluntly in terms of the carrot and stick analogy, whereby the current carrots were already handed out, so it was now time for the stick to fall.
+Corporate executives were now waiting for potential regulation to determine the next course of action.
+One speaker put it bluntly, in terms of the carrot and stick analogy.
+Whereby the current carrots were already handed out, so it was now time for the stick to fall.

 The Carrot and Stick Approach

-While this was certainly logical, and well stated, it also came across as a passing of responsibility, a.k.a. the blame game.
+While this was certainly logical (and well-stated by the presenter), it also clearly came across as a passing of responsibility.
+Passing the puck (see hockey lessons for business), or quite simply the blame game.
 Corporations may well be waiting for further environmental regulation before altering processes, yet by the same mindset the current Canadian government has also adopted a similar strategy.

 Government as the Caboose

 Although that is not my own personal view as to the role of government, I could see how some may subscribe to the idea.
-The unfortunate repercussion however is the continued sufferance of our planet and the chronic exploitation of society.
-Too often we hear of wretched stories after the fact, how governments around the world eventually do step in, but only after the damage has been done.
+The unfortunate repercussion however, is the continued sufferance of our planet and the chronic exploitation of society.
+Time and again, we hear of countless tragic stories, after the fact.
+We learn of how governments around the world eventually do step in, but only after the damage has already been done.

 Hope on the Horizon

-There is hope however!
-To be sure, listening to industry representatives speak of their need for our government to act, and simultaneously hearing our government talk of allowing industry to set the course for the good of the economy (and thereby permit the government to wash its hands of governing), can undoubtedly leave you feeling dejected and dismayed.
+Indeed, listening to industry reps speak of their need for greater government action, while simultaneously hearing our government talk of allowing industry to set the course for the good of the economy (and thereby permit the government to wash its hands of governing), can undoubtedly leave you feeling dejected and dismayed.

-As I see it, sustainable progression is taking place, and businesses are discovering the need for such long term, inclusive strategies.
+As I see it, sustainable progress is taking place (although not as quickly as needed)!
+Businesses are discovering the need for such long term, inclusive strategies.
 The needs of the planet, its inhabitants, and its industry need not be at odds.
-There are natural alignments, but it certain does help to attempt to speak the language and advocate for what is naturally best for all at stake.
+There are plenty of natural alignments (see also The Symbiotic Economy).
+It certain does help however to attempt to speak the same language (bridging business & environment) in order to advocate for what is best for all.